pmorch/perl-Class-Storage/README.md

     my $packed = $object->TO_PACKED();

-This packed data will be used by `packObjects` instead of the guts of `$object`.
+This `$packed` data will be used by `packObjects` instead of the guts of `$object`.

-Similarly, when during `unpackObjects`, if a module has a `FROM_PACKED` static method it will be called like this:
+Similarly, during `unpackObjects`, if a module has a `FROM_PACKED` static method it will be called like this:

     my $object = $module->FROM_PACKED($packed);